Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 For regulated workloads that can tolerate redaction, requests can pass through a lightweight PII masking service (e.g., Presidio[13]) before they hit the model router.
 This reduces the chance that the LLM ever sees raw credit card numbers or Social Security numbers, while still letting downstream systems map placeholders back to original values when needed.

-A shared fleet only stays profitable if you can answer one question per tenant: what did this merchant actually cost us, and what should we charge?
+A shared fleet only stays profitable if you can answer one question per tenant: what did this workspace cost us, and what should we charge?
 Token counts alone are a weak proxy because two requests with the same token counts can consume very different GPU time depending on prompt-vs-output split, batch occupancy, preemptions, and cache hits.

 A defensible metering record attaches to every request and carries: tenant_id, model and adapter version, prompt tokens, output tokens, cache-hit tokens, queue wait, prefill time, decode time, KV blocks held, preemption count, and GPU worker type.
 Cache-hit tokens matter because reused prefix blocks skip prefill compute.
 A public billing policy may choose a distinct cached-input rate, as current provider pricing documents illustrate.[14][15]